nikodem-kisielewski/Rutgers-CS112/README.md

 # Rutgers-CS112
-Course taken in Summer 2020.
+Course taken online in Summer 2020.

 PA1:  Making a simplified version of the card game "Uno" in Java using linked lists